wp-plugins/email-list/readme.txt

 * [email list quick start guide at thinklandingpages.com](http://www.thinklandingpages.com/email_list/)

-###Email List
+###Email Marketing List

-Add as email list to your site as you like.
-The Email List lets you create email list and save them for when ever you are ready to use them.
+Add as many subscribers to your email list as you like.
+The Email List lets you create email marketing list and save them for when ever you are ready to use them.